maayanmag/Fragile-Words/README.md

 | Reset simulation | Start again button |
 | Adjust future token size | Font size slider (default 40px) |

+### Dynamic Sentence Sizing

+Sentence blocks now auto-scale based on their character length before first impact:
+- Very short sentences enlarge (up to ~1.8× the slider value).
+- Mid-length sentences (≈15–60 chars) hover near the base size.
+- Long sentences gradually shrink (down to ~0.6×) but remain readable.
+The font size slider sets the BASE size that this adaptive scaling multiplies.
+Adjusting the slider effectively overrides the overall scale (short sentences still get a boost relative to the new base; long ones still reduce relative to it).
+Tokens inherit the dynamically computed size from their parent sentence at the moment of split.

 ## Default Visual Parameters

 - Background: `#000`